- Are just getting started promoting your music (and need to figure out where to begin).

 - It's not whether you are too young or too old.

-Its About Getting the “Right” People to Listen to Your Music, Creating Buzz and Making Sales.
+Its About Getting the “Right” People to Listen to Your Music, Creating Buzz and Making Some Sales To Support Making More Music.

 I Will Help You With That.

 Ok But Who The Hell Are You?

-I’ve been releasing my own music for about seven years now and I’ve been sharing the things I’ve learned with other musicians here on Musicgoat for just as long.
+I've been releasing my own music for over 10 years now and I've been sharing the things I've learned with other musicians here on MusicMarketingGuy.com (formerly Musicgoat) for just as long.
 I am also a online marketing consultant (hate that word but it is what it is) who has been helping musicians and regular businesses identify, find and build audiences.

 I am also, despite what my kids will tell you, but according to their friends, the “Cool Dad”, a tolerable husband (I think) and a Pro Football Junkie (Go Vikings!).
 I like to risk embarrassment participating in sports that don't jeopardize my fret hand and I struggle with vices like junk food, good coffee and the occasional cigarette (none of which go good with performing).
 Someday.